Thomas Falcon Marshall: Works

 At the Royal Academy Marshall exhibited in all 60 works, at the British Institution 40 paintings, and 42 at the Suffolk Street Gallery.
 He was also well represented at Liverpool and Manchester exhibitions.
 The Coming Footstep (1847) went to the national collection in South Kensington.
 Emigration – The Parting Day and Sad News from the Seat of War were other well-known examples of his work.

 Family

-Marshall was married.
-His wife, Amelia Jane, survived him, as did a son.
+Marshall was married to Amelia Jane Davies and they had 15 children.
+His oldest son William Elstob Marshall was also a painter who specialised in animals and pets.
+Another son Percy Falcon Marshall was an actor whose son, Thomas Falcon Marshall's grandson, was the Hollywood actor Herbert Marshall.